lsst-dm/dmtn-030/_task-topic.rst

 ---------------

 This section can contain extended discussion about an algorithm.
-Mathematical derivations, figures, algorithm workflow diagram, and literature citation can all be made in the Algorithm notes section.
+Mathematical derivations, figures, algorithm workflow diagrams, and literature citations can all be included in the Algorithm notes section.

 Note that this section is the definitive scientific description of an algorithm.
 Docstrings of methods and functions that (at least partially) implement an algorithm can defer to this section.
-This design makes it easier for scientific users to understand algorithms without following method call paths, while allow method and function docstrings to focus on technical implementation details (such as arguments, returns, exceptions, and so forth).
+This design makes it easier for scientific users to understand algorithms without following method call paths, while allowing method and function docstrings to focus on technical implementation details (such as arguments, returns, exceptions, and so forth).